 Some people love him and swear by his advice.
 After reading his books and listening to him on the radio, many have changed their lives.
 It's quite amazing.

 But others disagree with his approach.
-Some think he's just a savvy businessman.
+Some think he's just a savvy salesman.
 Some point to his anti-debt stance and how it would be impossible to live that way.
-They point to his house and say he's putting up a facade.
+They point to his multi-million dollar house and say he's putting up a facade.

 Which one is he?